neoforged/.github/primers/1.21.2/index.md

 ### Equippable

 `Equippable`, which used to be an interface, is now a data component that contains how an entity can equip this item and if the equipment should be rendered.
 Because of this, an item can only be equipped to a single slot.
+This can be done using the `Equippable` constructor or through the builder via `Equippable#builder`.

 ```java
 new Item(